Wat Suthat: History

 In the early Rattanakosin period, King Phutthayotfa Chulalok (Rama I) ordered the construction of a new temple within the inner city of Bangkok.
 In 1807 it was given the initial name "Wat Mahasuthawas".
 The site lay in low-lying land known as Dong Sakae, so the ground was first filled in and then the temple was built.
 Construction began with the main vihāra, which was intended to enshrine the large Buddha image Phra Si Sakyamuni (commonly called Phra To), transferred from the great vihāra of Wat Mahathat in Sukhothai.
+Nicolas Revire gives the image as a bronze eight metres high and of the 14th or 15th century.
 However, King Rama I died before the temple had been formally established as a monastery, and it therefore became popularly known as Wat Phra To, Wat Phra Yai, or Wat Sao Ching Cha.

 Phra Si Sakyamuni is enshrined in the vihāra, also known for its exquisite murals.